simondlevy/MulticopterSim/README.md

 # Build

-You should first clone the HackflightSim repository into your <b>Documents/Unreal Projects</b> folder, creating that folder if it doesn't already exist.
+You should first clone the MulticopterSim repository into your <b>Documents/Unreal Projects</b> folder, creating that folder if it doesn't already exist.

-In addition to cloning HackflightSim, you will need the [Hackflight](https://github.com/simondlevy/Hackflight) repository.
+In addition to cloning MulticopterSim, you will need the [Hackflight](https://github.com/simondlevy/Hackflight) repository.
 Although Hackflight is hardware-independent, it is set up as an Arduino library, to support its primary intended use.
 So the most sensible way to install it is to clone it into your <b>Documents/Arduino/libraries</b> folder, creating that folder if it doesn't exist.

-Now double-click on <b>HackflightSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
+Now double-click on <b>MulticopterSim.uproject</b> to launch UnrealEditor; then click the Compile icon at the top.
 You can then use your favorite code editor (ours is
-<a href="https://www.vim.org">vim</a>) to edit the source code in <b>Source/HackflightSim</b>.
+<a href="https://www.vim.org">vim</a>) to edit the source code in <b>Source/MulticopterSim</b>.
 Because of the difficulty I have had using VisualStudio to compile the code after a UE4 upgrade, I no longer recommend using VisualStudio to build the simulator.